mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 This options if set to 1 will allow MySQL monitor to collect the replication lag among all configured slaves by checking the content of `maxscale_schema.replication_heartbeat` table.
 The master server writes in and slaves fetch a UNIX timestamp from that there.

-This timestamp is updated in each node server struct and it’s used to calculate the replication lag.
+This timestamp is updated in each node server struct and it's used to calculate the replication lag.

 That value is also used by the Read / Write split module via `max_slave_replication_lag` and `LEAST_BEHIND_MASTER` options.